Alfresco/alfresco-ng2-components/docs/core/services/upload.service.md

 }
 ```

-From vesion 3.8.0 It's  possible filter also for the folder whilst uploading a whole folder.
+From version `3.8.0` it is also possible to filter out the folders:

 **app.config.json**